bomonike/bomonike.github.io/learn-chinese.md

 ## Why Chinese?

-<a target="_blank" href="https://www.youtube.com/watch?v=csmXX1elkwI">VIDEO</a>: There are 300+ dialects in China due to historical geographical limits to transportation back in the day.
+Due to historical geographical limits to transportation back in the day,
+<a target="_blank" href="https://www.youtube.com/watch?v=csmXX1elkwI">VIDEO</a>: There are 300+ dialects of the Chinese language.

 The Han people constitute more than 90% of the population of China.
 They call their language 汉语 Hànyǔ (in <a href="#Pinyin">Pinyin</a>).
 The government in China standardized to Mandarin or Pǔtōnghuà (普通话, ‘common speech’).